The Science of Paulownia

 “We discovered that Paulownia honey contains no sucrose,” explains Dr. Joshee.

 This means that the honey is potentially suitable for diabetics.
-No other honey in the world has this property.
+Very few types of honey in the world have this property.

 Paulownia, it turns out, is not just a pretty tree.
 The Fort Valley team is studying the medicinal properties of the flowers and leaves which have a long history of being used in Chinese medicine.